Week 3: Genome Analytics

 Developing external scripts for workflows

 Many times in bioinformatics pipelines, we will need to run a custom script that will perform a specific analysis or operation.
 For this pipeline, we wish to calculate some basic statistics about the chosen genome.
-We will take advantage of the fact that FASTA files are simple text files with a defined format that can be easily parsed.
+We will take advantage of the fact that FASTA files are simple text files with a defined format that can be easily parsed and the wealth of pre-built functions within the biopython library.

 Nextflow has made the incorporation of scripts into workflows very simple.
 You